 The contact center is the hub of the Helplines.
 Screening and Information Specialists (SIS) comprise most of the contact center team and respond to incoming inquiries from people in each state by phone, chat, or text.
-The two Contact Center Supervisors handle incoming consumer inquiries and supervise a portion of the SIS.
+The Contact Center Supervisors handle incoming consumer inquiries and supervise a portion of the SIS.
 Additional team members deliver and support program operations, marketing and communication, web management, and data analysis, and management.
-The entire team is overseen by the Director, Substance Use Services.
+The entire team is overseen by the Managing Director, Behavioral Health.

 The Contact Center Supervisors are responsible for handling incoming Helpline inquiries and providing supervisory support to the contact center team.
 They dedicate about half of their time to providing scheduled and as-needed Helpline coverage.
 This includes responding to incoming calls, online chats, and SMS text messages from people seeking information about and help with accessing substance use services for themselves, a family member or friend, and/or a client.
 In this capacity, they assess Helpline users’ needs, determine the most appropriate substance use prevention, treatment, and/or recovery support service options, identify available options (through the Helplines’ databases), and refer callers to those services.
 They provide accurate information, education, support, and referrals in a non-judgmental, respectful, and culturally competent manner.

 In the other half of their time, Contact Center Supervisors provide supervisory support to the SIS team.
 Each Supervisor acts as a shift supervisor for SIS while they are working.
 This includes monitoring SIS consumer interactions, consulting with SIS and intervening during difficult interactions, and addressing any urgent issues.
-Each Supervisor also directly supervises up to three SIS team members.
+Each Supervisor also directly supervises up to six SIS team members.
 This includes providing bi-weekly supervision, processing timesheets, and fostering professional development.
 Contact Center Supervisors are responsible for supporting contact center operations, including managing a 24/7 coverage schedule, and staffing, space, and technology needs.
 They are the liaisons between the contact center team and information technology (IT) support.
 Supervisors assist with coordination and implementation of on-boarding training and team professional development.
-This is a full-time position with a starting salary in the low to mid $50K’s based on skills and experience.
+This is a full-time position with a salary in the low to mid $50K’s based on skills and experience.

 Duties and Responsibilities: